 About us

-Britain and its partners have already saved nearly 12 million lives and prevented 2 billion malaria cases.
+Britain and its partners have already saved more than 10 million lives and prevented 1.7 billion malaria cases.
 More countries than ever are on the cusp of elimination, but we can't stop now.
 The fight isn't over, and the job isn't done.

-British scientific leadership has been at the forefront of the malaria fight, with breakthrough tools such as the first-ever malaria vaccines.
-Recent polling shows that the public backs Britain working with global partners to end malaria.
+British scientific leadership has been at the forefront of the malaria fight, with breakthrough tools such as the first-ever malaria vaccines, treatments, and next-generation bed nets.

 Why Britain can help end malaria